Kerry Norton

-Kerry Norton (born 11 October 1972 in Sunbury-on-Thames, Surrey, England) is a British actress and singer.
+Kerry Norton (born 11 October 1972) is a British actress and singer.

 Early life

-Kerry was born and brought up in her hometown of Sunbury-on-Thames.
+Norton was born and raised in Sunbury-on-Thames.

 Education

-Kerry was educated at Sunbury Manor School, a state comprehensive school, and now an academy school, in Sunbury-on-Thames.
+Norton was educated at Sunbury Manor School, a state comprehensive school in Sunbury-on-Thames.

-Kerry trained at London Contemporary Dance School in London, and at Lee Strasberg Theatre Institute in New York City.
+She trained at London Contemporary Dance School in London, and at Lee Strasberg Theatre Institute in New York City.

 Career

 Norton was a gymnast before becoming an actress.

-Kerry had a small part on the American TV series, Sabrina the Teenage Witch in 1996.
-The episode, entitled "A Girl and Her Cat", where she played the part of Lulu, a gymnastic witch, who was engaged to Sabrina's second cousin.
+She had a small part on the American TV series, Sabrina the Teenage Witch, in 1996.
+The episode, entitled "A Girl and Her Cat", had her play the part of Lulu, a gymnastic witch, who was engaged to Sabrina's second cousin.

 She has made a number of guest appearances on Battlestar Galactica as paramedic Layne Ishay (with her real-life husband as Major Lee 'Apollo' Adama).
 She appeared in the first three episodes of season 2, "Scattered", "Valley of Darkness" and "Fragged", and a later episode entitled "Downloaded".
 She also appeared in the season 3 episode "Taking a Break from All Your Worries", and the season 4 episodes "A Disquiet Follows My Soul", "No Exit", "Islanded in a Stream of Stars" and "Daybreak, Parts 1 and 2".

 She also played the leading role of Anne Alstein in The Screwfly Solution.
 She played the part of Maxi Purvis in Bad Girls' third and fourth series and was a member of the original cast of the touring play Seven Deadly Sins Four Deadly Sinners.